 “I just lost it,” says Mike.
 “I started crying.”

 A Christian for less than a year, he was frustrated by what had transpired that Tuesday night.

-Their night started with a scavenger hunt sponsored by Campus Crusade for Christ.
+Their night started with a scavenger hunt sponsored by Cru.
 They were given tasks to help initiate spiritual conversations with non-Christians.

 Mike, a junior at Rutgers University, says, “As soon as you mentioned Christ, people either didn’t want to talk or they argued with you.”

 After 3 or 4 discouraging conversations, the Criminal Justice and Spanish major pulled his friends aside.
 “This isn’t working,” Mike said.
 “We are focusing on the scavenger hunt and not our main objective -- talking to people about Christ